- Click - View the 2020 Categories tab

 - Give the judges a comparison against which to measure the campaign, something that makes the entry stand out across the various categories into which it is entered

 - It’s not just a case of copying and pasting the same information across multiple categories.
 Give it some thought!

-R1, 100 per entry per category for all entries submitted into our Corporate, Agency and Online Media & Tools categories.
+R1, 200 per entry per category for all entries submitted into the Corporate Categories, Agency Categories and Online Media & Tools Categories.